Guide to Meeting & Event Planning in

 Extending Your Trip

-• Said to be the world's largest and most-visited retail and entertainment destination, the Dubai Mall spans 5.9 million square feet, with more than 1,300 stores and 200 food-and-beverage outlets.
+• Said to be the world's largest and most-visited retail and entertainment destination, the Dubai Mall is home to more than 1,300 stores and 200 food-and-beverage outlets.
 This bustling city-within-a-city features major luxury brands, an Olympic-sized ice-skating rink and an amusement park, as well as the Dubai Aquarium and Underwater Zoo with thousands of aquatic animals.
-The mall's VR Park, a first-of-its-kind attraction in the Middle East, welcomes visitors into a virtual- and augmented-reality wonderland.
+The mall's VR Park, a first-of-its-kind attraction in the Middle East, welcomes visitors into a virtual and augmented-reality wonderland.
+Just open on the first floor is a large Chinatown, bursting with the colors and flavors of the Far East.
+It offers a huge food hall, the latest gadgets from tech giant Xiaomi and traditional Chinese treatments at the Yinyang Connection Spa.
+Visitors can even explore the world of NFT art at a new gallery.
+It's also home to the Dubai outposts of award-winning hotpot restaurant Haidilao and Singapore's famed Hawker Chan food stall.

 • A unique view of the city can be had by ziplining through it via the Dubai XLine.
 Guests hang tight as they glide for nearly a mile across the city and soak up views of the gleaming yachts and shiny high-rises before arriving on the terrace of Dubai Marina Mall.

 • Since opening its doors, the Mohammed Bin Rashid Library has quickly become a cultural hotspot as the largest library in the region.
-Home to 600,000 physical and digital titles across its huge building in Al Jaddaf, the collection comprises nine thematic libraries, a café, a bookstore and an indoor/outdoor amphitheater.
+Home to 600,000 physical and digital titles across its huge building in Al Jaddaf, the collection comprises nine themed libraries, café, bookstore and indoor/outdoor amphitheater.

-• Perhaps the most recognizable of Dubai's many attractions is the world's tallest building, the Burj Khalifa, which rises an incredible 2,716.5 feet into the sky.
-This 160-story monolith stands as the magnificent centerpiece of downtown and is adjacent to the 900-foot-long Dubai Fountain, one of the world's largest water, music and light spectacles.
-A full experience here requires whizzing to the top of the tower or, for a VIP experience, a visit to the Atmosphere Restaurant & Lounge on level 122, with stunning views in an upscale setting.
+• Perhaps the most recognizable of Dubai's many attractions is the world's tallest building, the Burj Khalifa, which rises an incredible 2,716 feet into the sky.
+This 160-story monolith stands as the magnificent centerpiece of downtown and is adjacent to the famous Dubai Fountain, one of the world's largest water, music and light spectacles.
+A full experience here requires whizzing to the top of the tower or, for a VIP experience, a visit to the At.mosphere Restaurant & Lounge on level 122, with stunning views in an upscale setting.

 • The Etihad Museum tells the fascinating story of the founding of the United Arab Emirates and the history and development of Dubai through a series of displays and interactive programs, with a special focus on the years 1968-1974.
 Along the way, visitors learn about the country’s unique constitution and the rights, privileges and responsibilities it confers upon its citizens.

-• With more than 150 million flowers in full bloom, the Dubai Miracle Garden has been one of the sweetest-smelling attractions in the world since it debuted in 2013 (fittingly, on Valentine’s Day).
-Open from October to April and spanning 780,000 square feet, the venue has been declared the largest vertical garden on Earth by the Guinness World Records.
+• With more than 150 million flowers in full bloom, the Dubai Miracle Garden has been one of the sweetest-smelling attractions in the world since it debuted, fittingly, on Valentine’s Day in 2013.
+Open from October to April and spanning nearly 780,000 square feet, the venue has been declared the largest vertical garden on earth by the Guinness World Records.

 • One of the fastest-growing destinations in the world, Dubai is also one of the wealthiest.
 There is no better place to see its riches on display than at the country's souks, or traditional Arabian markets, set in the original heart of the city.
 Colorful, bustling and fascinating, these shops offer plenty of entertainment along with their share of Middle Eastern history.
-Dubai's famed Gold Souk features gold bracelets, necklaces and even breastplates, while the Spice Souk is filled with colorful, fragrant sacks of spices, herbs, rice and dried fruit.
+Dubai's famed Gold Souk features gold bracelets, necklaces and even breastplates, while the Spice Souk is filled with fragrant spices, herbs and dried fruit.

 • Though Dubai teems with glamorous sports cars, motor bikes and private helicopters, this once was a city that relied mainly on abras — gondola-like boats — to transport people and goods up and down Dubai Creek.
 This is still a popular and scenic way to get around and offers a chance to watch old dhows (traditional sailing vessels) plying the Gulf's waters.